Tokimeki Memorial (video game): Reception

+Reviewing the release for the PlayStation, the four reviewers of Weekly Famitsu complimented the game's addictive qualities and subtle changes in how the characters react to the player.
+One reviewer complimented the larger amount of events and improved graphics in this version, saying that whether or not the player likes the anime illustrations, they are well-made.

+Legacy

 Tokimeki Memorial sold 1.1 million copies by 1996.
+It spawned a series of over fifty games, counting also remakes and spin-offs.

+Tokimeki Memorial popularized dating sims in Japan and the use of social statistics-raising mechanics in games for following decades.

-The game, a classic of the dating sim genre, was voted as the 23rd Favorite video game of all-time in a 2006 reader poll by Japanese magazine Famitsu.
+The game, a classic of the dating sim genre, was voted as the 23rd favorite video game of all-time in a 2006 reader poll by Japanese magazine Famitsu.

-Tokimeki Memorial popularized the use of social statistics-raising mechanics in games for following decades.
 The game became more well-known in English-speaking communities after a video essay by Tim Rogers gained attention, and a fan translation of the Super Famicom port was published.